josanabr/distributedsystems/threads/README.md

 - All the executions were equal?

-### Anothe example from Principles of Parallel Programming book
+### Another example of using threads

 In chapter one of the book "Principles of Parallel Programming", a trivial example using threads is presented.
-The problem is to count the number of times that the number "3" is in a given array.
+The problem is to count the number of times that the number "3" is present in a given array.

+Example if the input array is `[10, 3, 15, 4, 10, 3, 2, -1]` the program should return `2`.

 In this directory you find different C programs to present the code that should help you on understanding the section "Parallelism Using Multiple Instruction Streams" in the aforementioned chapter.
 As follows a description of every program is given.